-This metric tells you the percentage of long-term patients receiving antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may mean a nursing home is using these drugs to subdue residents.
+This indicates the percentage of patients who were given antipsychotic medications.
+Antipsychotic medications are administered to residents for a variety of medical conditions, such as Alzheimer's or other dementias.
+Unfortunately, in some cases, excessive reliance on these medications may mean a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication